25-13. My 500th show

 BE OUR GUEST AND SHARE THE WISDOM

-All of our shows/interviews are done by donation, if you enjoyed this show please support us here with either a one-time donation or subscribe and support, thank you. and please support Our Forgotten Children’s anthology and help to bring this book in to awareness.
+All of our shows/interviews are done by donation; if you enjoyed this show, please support us here with either a one-time donation or subscribe and support; thank you.
+And please support Our Forgotten Senior’s anthology and help to bring this book to awareness.